privacybydesign/irma-documentation/docs/api-irma-server.md

 ### `GET /irma/session/{clientToken}/frontend/status`
-Retrieve the current [session status](https://godoc.org/github.com/privacybydesign/irmago/server#Status), and additional information being relevant for that session status, as a JSON string.
+Retrieve the current [session status](https://godoc.org/github.com/privacybydesign/irmago/server#Status), and additional information being relevant for that session status, as a JSON object.

 The JSON object always contains a `status` field, containing the session status as being described in [status endpoint for requestors](#get-session-requestortoken-status).
 Additionally, when the session status is `DONE`, the `nextSession` field might be included.